itsDipaks/EmployeeManagement/README.md

  #### Admin Dashboard
 > - *Manage Employee Details like, Add, Delete, Edit Employee Data*
 > - *Manage Project Details Create New Project, Assign Project To Employee , Assign Groupe Leader Of that project*
+> - *Filter Employee Data By Position, Sort By Salary, Search By Employee Name*

  #### Home
 > - *Here Only Admin Can Post Any Feed*